The Adoption Home Study Process

 Health Statements.
 Most agencies require prospective adoptive parents to have some form of physical exam.
 A serious health problem that affects life expectancy may prevent approval.

 Income Statements.
-You do not have to be rich to adopt; you just have to show you can manage your finances responsibly and adequately.
-Usually, prospective parents are asked to verify their income by providing copies of paycheck stubs, W-4 forms, or income tax forms.
+You don't have to be rich to adopt; you just have to show you can manage your finances responsibly and adequately.
+Usually prospective parents are asked to verify their income by providing copies of paycheck stubs, W-4 forms, or income tax forms.

 Autobiographical Statement.
 Many adoption agencies ask prospective adoptive parents to write an autobiographical statement.
 This is, essentially, the story of your life.
-This statement helps the social worker better understand your family and assists him or her in writing the home study report (see below).
+This statement helps the social worker better understand your family and assists them in writing the home study report (see below).